-On behalf of its individual clients, Ross Feller Casey has recovered a remarkable $400 million in the last two years alone, including landmark and record-setting settlements and verdicts in all types of personal injury lawsuits.
+On behalf of its individual clients, Ross Feller Casey has recovered a remarkable $1 billion in the last five years alone, including landmark and record-setting settlements and verdicts in all types of personal injury lawsuits.

 They have decades of experience and have trained and practiced at the world’s finest medical institutions – Harvard, Yale, CHOP, Boston Children’s, Penn, Columbia, Cambridge.

-If you or a loved one has been diagnosed with ovarian cancer at any stage, used Johnson & Johnson Baby Powder or Shower to Shower on genital areas or on sanitary napkins or diaphragms for an extended time, you should contact one of our experienced talcum powder lawyers for a free case evaluation.
+If you or a loved one has been diagnosed with ovarian cancer, mesothelioma or other cancers, used Johnson & Johnson Baby Powder or Shower to Shower or asbestos-containing makeup for an extended time, you should contact one of our experienced lawyers for a free case evaluation.

 Ross Feller Casey handles all its cases, including talc lawsuits, on a contingency basis so you will not be charged until a financial recovery is made in your case.